Fuglede30/Fuglede30.github.io/index.markdown

 </div>

 <p style="text-align: center; font-style: italic; font-size: 0.9em; color: gray; margin-top: 10px;">
-  Figure 10: Time-based heatmaps showing how traffic congestion developed across New York City and Los Angeles through the day, from 2016 to 2022.
+  Figure 9: Time-based heatmaps showing how traffic congestion developed across New York City and Los Angeles through the day, from 2016 to 2022.
 </p>

 We notice that the rush hour seems to start at around 8:40 in LA, but it starts much earlier in New York, with big clusters of congestion starting as early as 6:00.
 The rush hour does not look as much like a rush "hour" since it lasts throughout most of the day.
 Here we first see a decline in cluster at around 21:30 in LA, and for NY it lasts until 23:10.
 It is an indication that there are generally too many cars in these big cities since there is not much of a break in traffic through the day.

-# The impact of weather

 # Conclusion: End of the Road